jfrogren/old-bibnotes/world2018housing.md

 ### p.
 6

-> The impact of housing on health and the prevalence of poor housing conditions around the world, as presented in section 1.1, justify the need for globally acceptable and practical guidelines that will ensure healthy housing and human safety.
+> The impact of housing on health and the prevalence of poor housing conditions around the world [...] justify the need for globally acceptable and practical guidelines that will ensure healthy housing and human safety.
 The underlying principle of such guidelines is for housing to give adequate protection from all potential hazards prevailing in the local environment.
 This principle should apply to both the existing housing stock and newly constructed dwellings.

 Här anges alltså drivkraften till att ta fram guidelines inom detta område alltså handlar om att ta fram "practical guidelines that will ensure healthy housing and human safety".
 Men frågan är i vilken utsträckning guidelines av detta slag kan "ensure healthy housing and human safety" när det i praktiken är så att det är många andra värden som står på spel och som är avgörande för varför bostäder ser ut som de gör. Är inte denna approach lite väl naiv?
 Vore det inte bättre att utifrån ett WHO-perspektiv beskriva detta som ett "wicked problem" och i större utsträckning erkänna komplexiteten i frågan, såsom Roderick Lawrence gör.

 > Although a number of housing and health regulatory frameworks and guidelines exist, they are not comprehensively coordinated to address all aspects of housing, human health and safety.
 For instance, WHO has guidelines for indoor air quality or water and sanitation but there is a lack of comprehensive, international housing and health guidelines highlighting that these can be a fundamental way of improving population health (1).

 Tron är här alltså att sättet att angripa detta problem är att ta fram tillräckligt "comprehensively coordinated" housing and health regulatory frameworks and guidelines.
-Men frågan är om det angreppssättet på detta problem är konstruktivt och adekvat när ju problemet om housing och health utgör, som ju mycket indikerar ett wicked problem.
+Men frågan är om det angreppssättet på detta problem är konstruktivt och adekvat när ju problemet om housing och health utgör, som ju mycket indikerar ett s.k. _wicked problem_.

 > The improvements recommended by these guidelines relate to a large array of housing aspects, including vital infrastructure, the physical dwelling, the use of the dwelling, and the location of the dwelling.
 They must be viewed alongside each other so that policy-makers can make the most of co-benefits and synergies, while avoiding trade-offs (24).
 Large benefits in cost–effectiveness would arise from addressing the health risks associated with housing simultaneously and this approach is in line with WHO’s intersectoral work to create health-promoting environments (25–28).

 Här förordas alltså ett holistiskt perspektiv, ett beaktande av alla dessa aspekter.
+Men ligger det inte i linje med detta att lyssna in fler perspektiv än forskare?
+Det är ju inte inte bara forskare och WHO:s policy-makers verklighet som är den enda sanna och rätta.

 > As sectoral guidelines, they represent a proactive step forward, highlighting the need to address the health risks associated with housing through a systems approach

 Det som sägs användas här är en "systems approach", men vad menas egentligen med det?
+Någon förklaring ges inte.

 ### p.
 7